Loukanikos: Biography

 BBC's Newsnight created a video montage of the dog in action during protests in Greece, including barking at police in riot gear and running with other protesters away from tear gas.
 He was nominated for person of the year in 2011 by Time magazine.

 In September 2011, on the occasion of a striking policemen's union marching in the centre of Athens, he was "initially confused" between two opposite sides, both of uniformed policemen, but when the riot police contingent attacked their striking colleagues, the dog sided with those who were being attacked.

 Loukanikos died in 2014 at the age of ten.
 This was due to health problems because of ingestion of tear gas, which he sustained due to constant protests.
 A memorial and large burial was held shortly after.
-Loukanikos is the subject of a large number of monuments and murals; there is also a restaurant in Madrid named after him.
+Loukanikos is the subject of a large number of monuments and murals, and there is also a restaurant in Madrid named after him.